sonejostudios/SuperBeatRepeater/README.md

 __Get Started with SuperBeatRepeater and SuperCutSequencer:__

-You'll need Jackd JackCtl.You will need to send Midi-Clock to SuperBeatRepeater & SuperCutSequencer.
+You will need to send Midi-Clock to SuperBeatRepeater & SuperCutSequencer.
 Use a Midi-Clock generator like jack_midi_clock (on Linux).
-You also need to set the Tempo to Jack Transport (whitch will be used by the Midi-Clock).
+You also need to set the tempo (bpm) to Jack Transport (whitch will be used by the Midi-Clock).
 Use any Jack-able Sequencer for that (Hydrogen, Ardour).
 If you want to use them with an Hardware Midi Controller you'll need to use the a2jmidid -e Bridge.

 * $ qjackctl &

-* Start the Jack Server
+* (Start the Jack Server)

 * $ jack_midi_clock &
 * $ a2jmidid -e &

 * Start SuperBeatRepeater & SuperCutSequencer from the build folder :
    * $ ./SuperBeatRepeater
    * $ ./SuperCutSequencer

-* Launch the Sequencer (i.e Hydrogen) in Jack Transport Master mode
+* Launch the Sequencer (i.e Hydrogen) in _Jack Transport Master mode._

 * Connect jack_midi_clock to SuperBeatRepeater & SuperCutSequencer (via Jack Midi).
-The song tempo of the Sequencer musst be displayed in QjackCtl.
+The song tempo (bpm) of the Sequencer musst be displayed in QjackCtl.

 * Connect the Audio outputs of the Sequencer (or whatever sound source) to SuperBeatRepeater and/or SuperCutSequencer.
 (For instance, The drums to SuperBeatRepeater and the bass to SuperCutSequencer.)

-* Start Jack Transport (Play Button)
+* Start _Jack Transport_ (Play Button)

-* If the «Midi-Clock » checkboxes in SuperBeatRepeater & SuperCutSequencer are blinking (recieving Midi-Clock signal) and the Start/Stop checkboxes are checkt automatically (by Midi-Clock Start/Stop messages), then everything should work fine.
+* If the "Midi-Clock" checkboxes in SuperBeatRepeater & SuperCutSequencer are blinking (recieving Midi-Clock signal) and the "Start/Stop" checkboxes are checkt automatically (by Midi-Clock Start/Stop messages), then everything should work fine.

-* If you have a Midi Controller with LEDs (i.e LaunchControl XL, NanoKontrol,...), connect Midi Inputs and Outputs to SuperBeatRepeater & SuperCutSequencer (via Jack Midi / a2jmidid)
+* If you have a Midi Controller with LEDs (i.e LaunchControl XL, NanoKontrol,...), connect the Midi Inputs and Outputs to SuperBeatRepeater & SuperCutSequencer (via Jack Midi / a2jmidid)